apmarshall/codewars/solutions/7kyu-Sort-Out-Men-From-Boys.md

 Which leaves us with three "wish-list" functions:

     ListOfNumbers -> ListOfNumbers:Even; ListOfNumbers:Odd
-    Given a list of numbers, produce two lists, the first of the even numbers and the second of the odd numbers (without duplicates) def (Separate (ListOfNumbers)) [] [] // stub
+    Given a list of numbers, produce two lists, the first of the even numbers and the second of the odd numbers def (Separate (ListOfNumbers)) [] [] // stub

     ListOfNumbers:Even; ListOfNumbers:Odd -> ListOfNumbers:Even; ListOfNumbers:Odd